-On 1 February 2013, BBVA reached an agreement with MetLife, Inc., for the sale of the 64.3 per cent. stake that BBVA held direct and indirectly in AFP Provida.
+On 1st February, 2013, BBVA reached an agreement with MetLife, Inc., for the sale of the 64.3 per cent. stake that BBVA held directly and indirectly in the Chilean pension fund manager Administradora de Fondos de Pensiones Provida S.A.
+(AFP Provida).

-On 2 October 2013, BBVA completed this sale.
-The total amount in cash received by BBVA was approximately USD 1,540 million, taking into account the purchase price amounting to approximately USD 1,310 million as well as the dividends paid by AFP Provida since 1 February 2013 amounting to approximately USD 230 million.

-Sale of BBVA AFP Horizonte S.A.
+On 2nd October, 2013, BBVA completed this sale.
+The total amount in cash received by BBVA was approximately U.S.\$1,540 million, taking into account the purchase price amounting to roughly U.S.\$1,310 million as well as the dividends paid by AFP Provida since 1st February, 2013 amounting to roughly U.S.\$230 million.
+The gain on disposal, attributable to the parent company net of taxes, amounted to approximately \notin 500 million which was recognised under the heading "Profit from discontinued operations (net)" in the consolidated income statement in 2013.
+Sale of BBVA AFP Horizonte, S.A.
 (Peru)